makercrew/esp_prog_vscode_debug/README.md

 If you cloned this repository directly to start a new project this file does not need to be changed.
 Proceed to the next section.

 If you added this file to an existing project you need to change the **target** attribute to point to the elf file created during a firmware build.
-It will be named based on what you call your project in the top-level CMAkeLists.txt file.
+It will be named based on what you call your project in the top-level CMakeLists.txt file.

 ### tasks.json